makerdao/mips/MIP61/MIP61.md

 **MIP61c2: Compensation Formula and Process**
 MIP61c2 specifies how to calculate the compensation and convey it to Recognized Delegates.

+**MIP61c3: Payment Process**
+MIP61c3 specifies the process for the payment of compensation to Recognized Delegates

-**MIP61c3: Accommodation for Delegate Contract Migration** MIP61c3 specifies how Recognized Delegates can continue to receive predictable payments during a contract migration.
+**MIP61c4: Accommodation for Delegate Contract Migration** MIP61c4 specifies how Recognized Delegates can continue to receive predictable payments during a contract migration.

-**MIP61c4: Examples**
+**MIP61c5: Examples**
-MIP61c4 provides examples of the calculation for a few different situations.
+MIP61c5 provides examples of the calculation for a few different situations.

-**MIP61c5: Modification of Parameters**
+**MIP61c6: Modification of Parameters**
-MIP61c5 is a process component that allows authors to appeal to Maker Governance to change compensation parameters.
+MIP61c6 is a process component that allows authors to appeal to Maker Governance to change compensation parameters.

 ## Motivation